 Life Insurance Benefits.
 Life Insurance benefits are exempt if the debtor was a dependent of the insured and the funds are reasonably necessary to support the debtor and the dependents of the debtor.11 U.S.C.
 522(d)(C)

 Loss of Future Earnings.
-If the payment is for loss of future earnings of the debtor or someone on whom the debtor was a dependent, the award is exempt provided that the payment is reasonably necessary to support the debtor and the debtor’s dependents.
+If the payment is for loss of future earnings of the debtor or someone of whom the debtor was a dependent, the award is exempt provided that the payment is reasonably necessary to support the debtor and the debtor’s dependents.
 11 U.S.C.
 522(d)(11)(E)

-Quick Note: In Pennsylvania, a child’s claim is not the property of the parent in most cases and is, therefore, not part of the bankruptcy estate (although you should note it in the Statement of Financial Affairs).
+Children’s Claims.
+In Pennsylvania, a child’s claim is not the property of the parent in most cases and is, therefore, not part of the bankruptcy estate (although you should note it in the Statement of Financial Affairs).
 In cases involving an injured child, the language of the settlement is particularly important.